BILL HENSHAW, OD, FCOVD

 LASIK: Know the complete story

-There are three important things to know before you consider LASIK:
+There are three essential things to know before you consider LASIK:

 1. If something goes wrong, it is dramatic.